By Lindsay McKenna Gray, Mapping Team Lead

 If you take a look at the Pacific Ocean in Google Earth, you can see many seafloor features such as mid-ocean ridges and deep trenches.
 Most of these features are derived from gravity measurements made with satellites that orbit Earth.
 These satellite-derived bathymetry maps provide a very good low-resolution map of the seafloor.
 However, if you zoom in on a particular feature, it gets very fuzzy; this is because the satellite-derived bathymetry cannot be used resolve features smaller than about one kilometer.

 Multibeam sonars can achieve 10 times the resolution of satellite-derived bathymetry.
 If you are familiar with multibeam mapping operations, you might have heard the term “mow the lawn” before.
 When we set out to map an area of the seafloor, we do not do so randomly, we drive the ship in a systematic pattern over the feature, and this pattern often mimics how you would mow your lawn.
-The image to the right shows the actual lines that the ship drove on the Mapping in the Pacific Remote Islands Marine National Monument expedition to map portions of the McDonnell Seamount; the average line spacing between lines is 4,000 meters.
+The image below shows the actual lines that the ship drove on the Mapping in the Pacific Remote Islands Marine National Monument expedition to map portions of the McDonnell Seamount; the average line spacing between lines is 4,000 meters.

 On the Okeanos Explorer, our field season is made up of three types of cruises.
 We start the season off with "shakedown" cruises, where our main objective is to test all the ship’s systems and scientific equipment after it’s been sitting idle in dock for a while.
 We also have mapping-only cruises, where we conduct 24/7 mapping operations.
 Often times a mapping cruise will precede an ROV cruise so that we have mapping data to help plan dives.
 And of course, we have combined ROV and mapping cruises, such as our current cruise.
 Much of the mapping data we’re using on the Deepwater Wonders of Wake expedition was collected during the Mapping in the Pacific Remote Islands Marine National Monument expedition, a mapping cruise.
-The image below shows the progression of mapping data over the McDonnell Seamount, which is one of the largest seamounts in the monument.
+The images below show the progression of mapping data over the McDonnell Seamount, which is one of the largest seamounts in the monument.